 What are the pros and cons of fertility awareness?

 - No devices, drugs, prescriptions, or office visits

 - Does not contain estrogen, which may increase the risk of heart problems

 - Acceptable for couples who have religious concerns related to contraception

 - Effective for couples who are preventing or trying to get pregnant

 - Requires periods of abstinence or backup contraception for approximately 1/3 of the month

 - More challenging for women with irregular cycles

-View and print an Ovulation Calendar, or use our Ovulation Calculator, to better understand your menstruation cycle and ovulation.
+Use and/or print an ovulation calculator to better understand your menstrual cycle and ovulation.